LANDLORD IGNORING YOUR MAINTENANCE REQUESTS?

 This website is a public interest advocacy platform created by a tenant to share tenant-reported experiences, documented concerns, and information related to landlord transparency, building maintenance, and indoor air quality at The Glenbrook at Rocky Hill, CT Apartments.
 All content reflects either the personal experiences of the author or the opinions of contributors, supported by available documentation where applicable.
 The content is provided for general informational purposes only and is not intended to assert or imply unverified facts, nor to harm the reputation of any person or entity.
 The goal is to promote tenant health, safety, transparency, and awareness of rights under Connecticut law.
+We invite management to review this information and provide corrections if they believe any statements are inaccurate.
+All content here reflects tenant reports and experiences, supported by available documentation.

 This questionnaire is intended solely to collect tenant-reported experiences for informational purposes.
 The questions are not statements of fact about any specific unit, individual, or company, and should not be interpreted as such.